 * Gatorade mix & small travel size Crystal Light packets

-Our McKinley program is for adventurers in excellent physical condition who have previous glacier travel experience and are familiar with the skills needed for a cold, remote, glaciated peak.
+Our McKinley program is for adventurers in excellent physical condition who have previous glacier travel experience and are familiar with each of the skills needed for a cold, remote, heavily glaciated peak.
 Prior completion of an RMI Expedition Skills Seminar or equivalent instruction in a mountaineering course is required for team membership.

 This trip is open to individuals who possess: